Woman denies money laundering as part of Rotorua drug ring

 She was remanded on bail to reappear for a case review hearing on March 22.

-Paula Tuleafoa is jointly charged with her husband, Luther Lloyd Toleafoa, 40, a childcare worker from Auckland, who also appeared in court today .
+Paula Toleafoa is jointly charged with her husband, Luther Lloyd Toleafoa, 40, a childcare worker from Auckland, who also appeared in court today .

 As well as the two money laundering charges, Luther Toleafoa pleaded not guilty to 50 other charges ranging from threatening grievous bodily harm and offering to supply and supplying methamphetamine from April to December last year.